HELP!!! OBDCOM Troubleshooting guide

 Give it a try on the car.
 In some cases, the tool can be recognized without any messages on the screen.
 If it does not work, go to the top of this page.

-You REALLY tried all of this and it is still not working?
+You really tried all of this and it is still not working?

-To help us help you, email us (1) the error number you got, (2) the year/make/model vehicles you tried, (3) the windows version, (4) The OBDCOM version number at the top of the OBDCOM window, (5) your full name and phone number, and (6) a description of what is happening.
+(1) the error number you got, (2) the year/make/model vehicles you tried, (3) the windows version, (4) The OBDCOM version number at the top of the OBDCOM window, (5) your full name and phone number, and (6) a description of what is happening.
 This will help us solve the problem faster and help you to get the system working as quickly as possible.
 Please don't leave any details out.
 The more information you can give, the better.
-If possible, please try another vehicle, and if you have another computer, please try another computer too.
+If possible, please try another vehicle, and if you have another computer, you could try another computer too.
 Remember, we are here to help.